Free Egyptians Party: Egyptian Bloc and elections of 2011/2012

 The Free Egyptians Party was an integral component of the Egyptian Bloc, a broad electoral alliance opposing the Muslim Brotherhood, founded on 16 August 2011.
 The Egyptian Bloc has taken up the cause of defending Egypt's secularity and civic society.
-However, until the first post-revolutionary parliamentary elections, held in November 2011 and January 2012, several member parties left the Egyptian Bloc, complaining that it included "remnants of the former regime".
+However, several member parties, including the Socialist Popular Alliance Party and the Socialist Party of Egypt, left the Egyptian Bloc, complaining that it included "remnants of the former regime".

-So, at the time of the election the Bloc only included the Free Egyptians Party, the Egyptian Social Democratic Party (ESDP), and Tagammu.
+The Bloc only included the Free Egyptians Party, the Egyptian Social Democratic Party (ESDP), and Tagammu when the first post-revolutionary parliamentary elections were held in November 2011 and January 2012.
 Together, the Bloc won 2,402,238 votes, corresponding to a share of 8.9%.
 Of the 332 seats allocated to parties and coalitions, 33 were taken by candidates of the Egyptian Bloc, 14 of which were members of the Free Egyptians Party.
 One FEP member was elected to one of the 166 seats reserved for individual candidates.

 Unlike its partners ESDP and Tagammu, the Free Egyptians Party decided to boycott the Shura council elections in January and February 2012, citing the reluctance of authorities to address irregularities during the lower house elections.
 After the elections, the Egyptian Bloc collapsed with the ESDP retiring, claiming that the other partners were more concerned over the secular-Islamist divide than over the differences between the former regime and the forces of the revolution.
 In March 2012, former deputy chairman and member of parliament Mohamed Abu Hamed resigned from the party to become a leader of the Life of the Egyptians Party and later of the Egyptian Patriotic Movement.